-Watch: Suzie Tanner isn’t afraid of Bruiser Costa but still gets roughed up
+Suzie Tanner isn’t afraid of Bruiser Costa but still gets roughed up:

 Later on, Suzie was dauntless when taking over the role as the manager of the wild Bruiser Costa, but now humorously admits that it was difficult staying in character around the unhinged wildman.

-Watch: Bruiser Costa disqualified for a second time and unleashes a controversial promo
+Bruiser Costa disqualified for a second time and unleashes a controversial promo:

 Throughout her career, she didn’t mind comical moments with wrestlers like John Tenta, who later became Earthquake in the WWF.

-Tenta actually went to her same high school, but just a couple of grades ahead.
+Tenta went to her same high school but just a few grades ahead.
 He would pick her up and sit her on the top turnbuckle.
 Then, while pointing a finger at her face, he’d admonish her and order her "to stay."

-Tenta made regular visits to B.C. until working full-time for the then-WWF in 1989.
+Tenta regularly visited B.C. until working full-time for the then-WWF in 1989.
 When the Bushwackers came to town in the early ’90s, she remembers how they would chase her around the ring while swinging their arms and hollering, "Lady ref!
 Lady ref!"
 These were memorable moments both for her and the fans.

 Although Suzie knew that the fans had a sneaking suspicion that what they did was all planned, she still cautioned the wrestlers to respect their intelligence.
 It was never so evident when seeing how strict she was with wrestlers using foreign objects.